 The thought of an American cherry tree is always going to conjure up an image of a young George Washington wielding an axe, his hands drenched in cherry juice as he takes the life of a sapling.
 But we all know that that particular story is more fiction than fact.

-The former President of the United States was no more likely to have chopped down a cherry tree than any other species, and he probably wouldn’t have gone out of his way to make short work of a tree that produces the primary ingredient in everyone’s favorite Fourth of July picnic food: cherry pie.
+The first President of the United States was no more likely to have chopped down a cherry tree than any other species.
+And he probably wouldn’t have gone out of his way to make short work of a tree that produces the primary ingredient in everyone’s favorite Fourth of July picnic food: cherry pie.

 But an American cherry tree provides one other major resource: it’s one of the best sources of hardwood in the United States.
 Here’s why you might want to consider cherry wood for your next floor.

 Janka Hardness rating: 950 (softer than red oak)

 Common color spectrum: Heartwood is light pinkish brown to a deeper golden brown and sapwood is creamy white

 Where Is the Cherry Species Found?

 Species of cherry, such as American black cherry, are native to the eastern regions of the country.
 All the way from Canada to Mexico, American cherries primarily occupy regions east of the Mississippi.
 Individual trees have been known to live for up to 300 years, but this is also a fast-growing tree that produces seeds as soon as ten years after planting.